Sir-Alexio/InnoGotchi-game-frontend/README.md

 ![Project Type](/Images/amebaa.jpg)

-As you can see, you shoud choose pet name - it requerd.
+As you can see, you should choose pet name - it required.
 After creating a pet, you can see all you pets in pet-list page.

 ![Project Type](/Images/petlist.jpg)

-Here you can Feed or Give a drink to yor pet.
+Here you can Feed or Give a drink to your pet.
 After pressing "Feed" or "Give a drink" button you pet status will update:

 ![Project Type](/Images/petlist2.jpg)